charlesrichley/MXFP8-Floating-Point/README.md

 # OCP MXFP8 (E4M3) Dot Product

 Implementation of dot product in Python using MXFP8 and E8M0 microscaling.
-Project completed during my internship at Axiomise in August 2026.
+Project developed during my internship at Axiomise in August 2026.

 ## Summary
 - Implemented FMA (Fused Multiply-Add) to prevent unnecessary rounding and improve accuracy